 Rotorua Branch has over 200 members and was established in 1968.

-We have two conservation projects that have work days.
+We have three conservation projects that have work days.

-These are the pest control and track maintenance of the Tikitapu Reserve and tree planting and maintenance of the Violet Bonnington Reserve.
-The Violet Bonnington Reserve provides entrance to the Mt Ngongotaha Jubilee Track.
+These are the pest control and track maintenance of the Tikitapu Reserve, tree planting and maintenance of the Violet Bonnington Reserve, and a new project for weed control at Linton Park.
+The Violet Bonnington Reserve provides entrance to the Mt Ngongotaha Nature walk and Jubilee tracks.

 Tikitapu Reserve Project